Long-Term Patterns for the Medically Lost

 What distinguishes this population is not simply the complexity of their conditions, but the way their symptoms impair cognitive, physical, and sensory capacity, making self‑navigation extremely difficult.
 Patterns can be subtle or paradoxical.
 Emotional and psychological impacts—fear, grief, identity disruption—are common.

-Phase 2—Discovery & Pattern Recognition
+Pattern 2—Discovery and Pattern Recognition

-Phase 3—Stability & Rebuilding
+Pattern 3—Stability and Rebuilding

 Over time, recognizable patterns take shape.
 Certain interventions support stability.
 Crashes may become less frequent or less severe.
 Baselines become somewhat more predictable.